ModByDaylight/Documentation/docs/Development/ModdingGuides/Physics.md

     To use this guide for Blender, you must install the Better Fbx Importer & Exporter addon and use the FBX export for it.
 If you unchecked scale down when importing, set the export scale to 1.
 If you left scale down checked then leave the export scale at 100.

-## Part 1: Importing your mesh into Unreal Engine
+## Importing your mesh into Unreal Engine

 1. Import your model into Unreal Engine.
 2. Make sure Create Physics Asset is checked.